helendhabte/Data-Cleaning-project/README.md

 # Data-Cleaning-project

-The overall goal of this project is to develop a website where I can upload datasets and execute a few basic data preproccessing steps.
+The overall goal of this project is to develop a website where I can upload datasets and execute a few basic data cleaning steps.